Jcdiem/GVR-Inputs/README.md

-# GVR-Wire
+# GVR-Input
-Wiremod support for the VR library in the game Garry's Mod
+Mapping VR buttons to numpad inputs in GMod